50 Unforgettable Things to Do in Riviera Nayarit

 24. Cirque du Soleil candlelit dinner show

-The Rhythms of the Night Dinner Show is Vallarta’s number one dinner show – and for good reason!
+Rhythms of the Night is Puerto Vallarta’s number-one dinner show – and for good reason!

-The tour consists of a cruise at sunset to a private beach at Playa Las Caletas, where circus performers recount the history of the Aztecs through light and circus art in an amphitheater while you enjoy a candlelit dinner under the starry sky.
+The tour consists of a sunset cruise to a private beach at Playa Las Caletas, where circus performers recount the history of the Aztecs through light and circus art in a natural amphitheater while you enjoy a candlelit dinner under the starry sky.

 Credit: GetYourGuide